 Step 7: Using Water Again Post-Winter

-Once you’re ready to use water again after the cold winter months, simply turn on the main water valve and allow each fixture to run until the pipes are full again.
+Once you’re ready to use water again after the cold winter months, turn on the main water valve and allow each fixture to run until the pipes are full again.

 When Should The Pipes Be Drained?

-However, if you’re leaving only for a few days and don’t have a problem with leaving the furnace on, there’s no need to drain them.
+However, if you’re leaving only for a few days and don’t have a problem going the furnace on, there’s no need to drain them.
 All you have to do is set the thermostat to a minimum of 10 degrees Celcius - anything lower leads to the risk of frozen pipes.

-Don't get frozen pipes this Winter
+Don’t get frozen pipes this Winter.

-Once the appointment is scheduled, sit back, while the qualified specialists tackle the plumbing problem with ease and efficiency.
+Once the appointment is scheduled, sit back while the qualified specialists tackle the plumbing problem with ease and efficiency.
 Just make sure you take the necessary precautions well in advance to prevent headaches of frozen, burst, and damaged pipes.